callstack/linaria/docs/BABEL_PRESET.md

 ## Options

-* `evaluate: boolean` (default: `false`) - Whether to evaluate dynamic expressions in the CSS.
+* `evaluate: boolean` (default: `true`) - Whether to evaluate dynamic expressions in the CSS.
 You need to enable this if you want to use imported variables in the CSS or interpolate other components.